darkeclipz/algorithmic-world-building/README.md

 };
 ```

+Because this is a simple generator, **do not use this for cryptographic purposes**.

 ## Game of Life

 Game of life is a cellular automation algorithm developed by John Conway.
 Normally the algorithm implements a rule where cells can die if there are too many cells around it.
 If we ignore this rule, the result is an algorithm that will grow/expand.